allanfgodoi/allanfgodoi.github.io/index.md

 ## 🏆 Awards

 * **Session Best Presentation:** Salon of Undergraduate Research IF-UFRGS 2024 (Oct 2024).
-Selected as the best undergraduate research project presentation in the session for the work on Variational Autoencoders.
+Selected as the best undergraduate research project presentation in the session for the work entitled: "Application of Variational Autoencoders to Generate $D^{0}$ Meson Kinematics in Heavy-ion Collisions at the LHC".

 * **Highlighted Abstract:** IV Spring Meeting of the Brazilian Physical Society (Sep 2024).
-Selected as a highlighted abstract in the Experimental High Energy Physics topic.
+Selected as a highlighted abstract in the Experimental High Energy Physics topic for the work entitled: "Application of Variational Autoencoders to Generate $D^{0}$ Meson Kinematics in Heavy-ion Collisions at the LHC".

 ---

 ## 💻 Skills

-* **Languages:** Portuguese (Native), English (Upper-intermediate), Spanish (Elementary).
+* **Languages:** Portuguese (native), English (fluent), Spanish (elementary).

 * **Programming:** C++, Python, ROOT (and ROOT TMVA), PyTorch, git, LaTeX.